 STEP 4: ADDING BASE COLORS

 NOTE: All of our products have been specially engineered for compatibility.
-Use of other resins, colorants, pigments or powders may affect UV resistance, curing, bond strength or hardness of epoxy, and may result in an uneven finish, “fish-eyes,” or yellowing.
-Do not try to cut corners by mixing a cheaper epoxy or using other colorants and pigments with our epoxy.
+Use of other epoxy resins and colorants may affect UV resistance and curing.
+Do not try to cut corners by mixing a cheaper epoxy or using other colorants with our epoxy.
 If you choose to ignore this advice, do so at your own risk!
-For more information, read the specifications on our Premium FX Poxy.
+For more information, read the specifications on our Premium FX PoxyTM.

 STEP 5: FLOOD COAT WITH EPOXY